JaedonSpurlock01/portfolio-v1/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Here you can use your RESEND_API_KEY token to connect your mailing service with the frontend

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.